 When I hear the name Eric Carle the first thing to come to mind is amazing stories and illustrations!
-As a former teacher and now homeschooling mom I probably own almost every single book that Eric Carle has written and with September being National Literacy Month I wanted to share this fun Alphabet Activity Inspired by the Very Hungry Caterpillar + Giveaway!
+As a former teacher and now a homeschooling mom I probably own almost every single book that Eric Carle has written and with September being National Literacy Month I wanted to share this preschool alphabet activity inspired by The Very Hungry Caterpillar.

 My plan is to add the lower case letter as we learn them to each capital letter and then on the back glue pictures that begin with that letter!

 I will definitely be laminating these circles this week because she loves playing with them so much that I want them to last!
 Plus, I can add the letters as we keep learning!

 According to the National Education Association, having kids read frequently is one of the best ways to help them become good readers and improve at recognizing letters and sounds.

 Make sure to take a second to check out all the facts about the importance of childhood literacy on their website http://www.nea.org/grants/facts-about-childrens-literacy.html.

 Now is the time to create a library filled with amazing books for your children!
 You don’t need much but a small basket and a library card to do so!
 Check out our fun craft inspired by The Hungry Caterpillar!